Cham-Myae-40614796/Coursework-group2/use-cases/Use Case Description/Use Case Description 23.md

 ## Main Success Scenario
 1. Extract all the continents from the world database.
-2. Use sum function to totalize the total population of a continent, total city population of a continent, total non city population of a continent.
+2. Use sum function to calculate the total population of each continent, total city population of each continent, total non-city population of each continent.
-3. Print the above information.
+3. Print the total population of each continent, total city population of each continent, total non-city population of each continent.

 ## Extensions
 None.